Posted on March 30 2018

 The diversity of the panelists allowed for the conversation to be dynamic, one where you could hear about #MeToo and sex trafficking from those who have experienced it, as well as those who help create the laws which try to deter and punish it.
 As survivor and advocate Autumn Burris explained, to discuss the legal commercial sex trade, you would first have to understand that “prostitution is #MeToo on steroids.”
-Despite the unique perspective each panelist shared, there were several concepts which seemed to hold no matter which point of view you were coming at it from.
+Despite the unique perspective each panelist shared, there were several concepts which seemed to hold regardless of their point of view.

-Firstly, the gender dynamics behind trafficking and assault cannot be denied.
-Although it is extremely important to remember that men and boys are also subjected to sexual assault and exploitation (and sadly, they have even lower rates of reporting these offenses when they do happen).
+The gender dynamics behind trafficking and assault cannot be denied.
+Although it is essential to remember that men and boys are subjected to sexual assault and exploitation as well (and sadly, they have even lower rates of reporting these offenses when they do happen).
 However, this is an issue which overwhelmingly affects women and girls, and just like Dr. Perna Sen pointed out, 71% of victims in trafficking are women and girls.

-"It is important that we remember that it is me too, you too, and pretty much all of us in this room, too."—Dr. Purna Sen
+"It is important that we remember that it is me too, you too, and pretty much all of us in this room, too."
+Dr. Purna Sen said.

 One of the many remarkable and powerful moments throughout the panel was when a victim that was sitting in the audience shared her experience of being trafficked.
 She recalled that she was forced to get an abortion, and had to return to her work at the brothel only three hours after the procedure.

-While hearing the stories shared by these fearless survivors, it was difficult to not become enraged and feel helpless.
-Such horrors had happened to so many women, over such a long time span.
+While hearing the stories shared by these fearless survivors, it was difficult not to become enraged and feel helpless.
+Such horrors had happened to so many women, over such a long period.
 We can’t help but wonder what could be done to help them so that the cycle breaks and no more women and girls go through that.
-In addition to the legislation, which advocates diligently fight for, many of the experts expressed that in order to really address the fact that enough is enough, a cultural change is necessary.
+In addition to the legislation, which advocates diligently fight for, many of the experts expressed that to address the fact that enough is enough, a cultural change is necessary.

 Several of the panelists referred back to what they called “The Nordic Model,” and how the only way to end this type of sexual abuse, is to end the demand for the commercial sex industry.
 The Nordic Model does what Burris refers to as “switching the script” where—instead of arresting and punishing girls for their abuse and trafficking—the law would punish the individual that bought the trafficked person or was looking to purchase sex in the first place.
 This, as the panelists explained, is the most efficient way to tackle the billion-dollar industry.

-Equality Now's Yasmeen Hassan wears our Let's Make Equality Reality Cashmere Shawl
+Equality Now's Yasmeen Hassan wears our FEARLESS Cashmere Shawl

 ROUND + SQUARE's founder and chief creative officer, Henriette Ernst, became friends with Yasmeen Hassan at the beginning of 2016.
 Inspired by the stories these women living horrifying realities, she decided to step up and make a difference the best way she knew how, using fashion, her talent, and passion.
 That summer, she started ROUND + SQUARE.